-Note: The College reserves the right to change the number of options offered and titles of specific papers in any semester, within the framework of the University of Delhi CBCS Syllabus.
+Note: The College reserves the right to offer a GE combination depending on a viable number of students opting for it.
+The number of options offered and titles of specific papers may change within the framework of the University of Delhi Syllabus.

 B.Sc.
-(H) Mathematics Three Year Course of Study (2019-2022) Generic Electives Offered
+(Honours) Chemistry Three Years Course of Study (2020-2023)

+Generic Elective Offered